-3.5.4.3 Scan Clocking Source
+3.5.4.2 Scan Clocking Source

-The Scan and Sync control register (Section 3.4.2) provides multiple sources for analog input scan clocks.
-The clock can be provided by (a) either or both of the two rate generators on the board, (b) the External Sync hardware input line, or (c) the Input Sync control bit in the BCR.
+The Scan and Sync control register (Table 3.4.2) provides multiple sources for analog input scan clocks.
+The clock can be provided by (a) either or both of the two rate generators on the board, (b) the External Sync hardware input line, or (c) the INPUT SYNC control bit in the BCR.

-If the BCR Input Sync bit is selected as the analog input clock source, an input scan occurs each time the control bit is set HIGH.
-The Input Sync bit remains HIGH until the scan is completed, after which the bit is cleared automatically.
+If the BCR input sync control bit is selected as the analog input clock source, an input scan occurs each time the INPUT SYNC control bit is set HIGH.
+The INPUT SYNC bit remains HIGH until the scan is completed, after which the bit clears automatically.